U.N. inspectors ready to verify any Iran nuclear deal, chief says

 Amano, whose inspectors are in Iran virtually every day of the year checking its uranium enrichment plants and other nuclear sites, was referring to the five permanent members of the U.N.
 Security Council plus Germany.

-Asked whether he now expected a slowdown in the expansion of Iran's nuclear program, Amano said only that the IAEA's next quarterly report on Tehran's activities - a document that is scrutinized in the West - would be issued this week.
+Asked whether he now expected a slowdown in the expansion of Iran's nuclear programme, Amano said only that the IAEA's next quarterly report on Tehran's activities - a document that is scrutinised in the West - would be issued this week.

 DEADLOCKED INVESTIGATION